 Don’t forget that there are other topical treatments that don’t contain these active ingredients.
 Consult your dentist or a physician prior to using topical treatments for canker sores.

-• Oral medications: These are usually prescribed for canker sores that are severe or don’t respond to topical treatments.
-Unfortunately, these oral medications often have a huge warning sign on them since they weren’t even made for this condition in the first place.
-Look at these two examples:
+• Oral medications: These are usually prescribed for severe canker sores that no longer respond to topical treatments.
+These oral medications often carry a huge warning sign since they weren’t even made for treating this condition in the first place.
+Two examples include:

-◦ Oral steroid medications that are given when severe canker sores don’t respond to other treatments — although they are considered to be a last resort because of potential serious side effects like mood swings, increased risk of infections, muscle weakness and high blood pressure11,12
+◦ Oral steroid medications that are given when severe canker sores don’t respond to other treatments — although they are considered to be a last resort because of their potential serious side effects10

 • Cauterization of sores: While the first three common treatment protocols for severe canker sores refer to types of medications, cauterization is a procedure wherein an instrument or chemical substance is utilized to burn, sear or destroy affected tissue.
-Cauterization may often be recommended because of a belief that chemically cauterized canker sores can decrease healing time to about a week or so.
+Cauterization may often be recommended because chemically cauterized canker sores can decrease healing time to about a week or so.

 Natural Options for Canker Sore Relief

-✓ Milk of magnesia or magnesium hydroxide: Dab a small amount onto the sore three to four times daily.17
+Milk of magnesia or magnesium hydroxide: Dab a small amount onto the sore several times daily.15

-✓ Coconut oil: This essential has anti-inflammatory and antimicrobial properties.
+Coconut oil: This essential has anti-inflammatory and antimicrobial properties.
 StyleCraze recommends using a cotton swab or clean hands to place a liberal amount on the sore two or three times a day.16

-✓ Honey: Raw and organic honey contains antibacterial and potential anti-inflammatory properties.
+Honey: Raw, organic honey contains antibacterial and potential anti-inflammatory properties.

-You can also try alternative or naturopathic treatments for canker sores, provided that you consult with your dentist or physician first.
-Compared to common treatment protocols, studies on these remedies are quite limited so not a lot of people can vouch for their effectiveness.
+You can also try alternative or naturopathic treatments for canker sores, provided you consult with your dentist or physician first.
+Compared to common treatment protocols, studies on these remedies are quite limited, so there is not a lot of medical literature to vouch for their effectiveness.
 Some potentially effective naturopathic treatments include:18

-Since canker sores might develop because of deficiencies in nutrients like zinc, vitamins B6 and B12 and/or folate or folic acid,19 your physician could recommend nutritional supplements20 to improve your levels and maintain optimal amounts in the body.
-Lysine supplements for canker sores could be prescribed too, since a deficit of this amino acid can trigger these lesions.21
+Since canker sores might develop because of deficiencies in nutrients like zinc, vitamins B6 and B12, folate or folic acid,19 your physician could recommend nutritional supplements to improve your levels and maintain optimal amounts in the body.